 Female Dog Urinary Incontinence Is Manageable

 So now you know that urinary incontinence doesn’t have to be an upsetting, messy condition that you and your cuddly canine companion just have to live with.
-There are things you can do to help your Old Baby Girl deal with this occurrence in her later years with comfort and dignity.
+There are things you can do to help your dog deal with this occurrence in her later years with comfort and dignity.

 I hope you’ve learned all you need to know about this subject but if you have any questions or comments, I would love to know about them, so please leave them below!